adsanz/adsanz/README.md

 I'm Adrian!
 A 24y old IT professional with +3 years of experience in DevOps.
 I've also worked as a developer and I love developing tools to make my life and others people life easier.

 - 🔭 I’m currently working on Atalanta
-- 🌱 I’m currently learning about Git flow
+- 🌱 I’m currently learning about Apache Airflow, K8S & OSINT
-- 👯 I’m looking to collaborate on python projects
+- 👯 I’m looking to collaborate on Python3 projects
 - 💬 Ask me about Ansible!
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I have lots of tattos & I'm a gym rat